SWE-UniStuttgart/Qlunc/readme.md

 1) Having [Anaconda](https://docs.anaconda.com) installed is a prerequisite if we want to work in a different environment than `base`, and it is recommended.
 Then, based on the requirements added to the ``environment.yaml`` file on the repository, where are included the name of the environment and the tools/packages we want to install, we build the new environment.

-2) In the Anaconda prompt, go to the directory where you have clone/download `Qlunc` and type:
+2) In the Anaconda prompt, go to the directory where you have clone/download Qlunc and type:

 ```
 conda env create -f environment.yml
 conda activate <envname>
 ```

 3) Your environment is ready to rumble.
-You have now a new environment, called `Qlunc_Env` by default, with all the packages needed to run `Qlunc`.
+You have now a new environment, called `Qlunc_Env` by default, with all the packages needed to run Qlunc.

 4) In case you don't want to create a new environment, just install the requirements listed in the *Requirements* section below.

 ### Download or [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the repository to a local directory.

-By downloading or cloning the repository you will get several folders within which `Qlunc` is organized.
+By downloading or cloning the repository you will get several folders within which Qlunc is organized.

 The most importants to know are:
 1) Create a folder named `Lidar_Projects` in the main directory.
 Here the created lidar object(s) will be saved.